micro-manager/micro-manager.github.io/_pages/Velleman_K8061.md

 logic was somehow inverted, causing the number '1' to switch channel 8.
 The shutter will switch the active channels on and off.

-{% include Note text="To use the digital outs, one needs to provide input voltage (5-30V) to the Clamp and Ground pins on the K8061 board." %}
+{% include notice icon="info" content="To use the digital outs, one needs to provide input voltage (5-30V) to the Clamp and Ground pins on the K8061 board." %}

 On Windows, you will need to install the driver provided in this [K8061 Driver](http://valelab.ucsf.edu/~MM/drivers/K8061Driver.zip) folder.